Update: South Hampshire District Group

 News from the South Hampshire District

-Eastleigh and the Local Plan CPRE Hampshire has submitted a detailed Hearing Statement on housing numbers for the imminent Local Plan Examination.
-Alongside our allies at campaign group ADD, and all the local Parish Councils, we continue to press the case that Eastleigh BC have chosen the wrong location for 5,300 houses, and that building a completely new road is against all the tenets of how to deal with the Climate Emergency.
+CPRE Hampshire appeared at numerous sessions for the Eastleigh Local Plan Examination through December 2019 and January 2020.
+Alongside our allies at campaign group ADD, and all the local Parish Councils, we continued to press the case that Eastleigh Borough Council have chosen the wrong location for 5,300 houses, and that building a completely new road is against all the tenets of how to deal with the Climate Emergency.

-Along with ADD, CPRE Hampshire has been working hard towards this examination and, with thanks to many people’s generous support, planning, environmental, traffic and legal experts have been hired to ensure the case against the current plan is well fought.
+Along with our campaign partners ADD, we worked with environmental, traffic and legal experts whose presence ensured that the case against the current plan was well fought.